KoolKid-Development/KoolLauncherV2/README.md

 https://kool-kid.xyz/download/KoolWeb.sql

-And now we are done whit the mysql part
+And now we are done with the mysql part
 ### Setting up project
 Use this tutorial to make the launcher here is the png to ico website that i used in the tutorial: https://convertico.com